starknet-edu/l1-l2-messaging-example/l1-setup-ganache-hardhat/README.md

-# How to deploy to your local
+# How to deploy to your local ganache instance
 ```
 npx hardhat compile
 npx hardhat run scripts/deploy.js --network ganache